kilianpdrx/kilianpdrx.github.io/projects/Milieux_reactifs.md

 <p>
 This project was carried out as part of the Reactive Media course at EPFL and focused on modeling plasma-assisted ignition in a hydrogen-air gas turbine.
 The objective was to study the influence of plasma discharges on ignition delay, gas temperature, and combustion stability.
-The work combined thermochemical modeling and simulation in a Perfectly Stirred Reactor (PSR) configuration using Cantera.
+The work combined thermochemical modeling and simulation in a Perfectly Stirred Reactor (PSR) configuration.
 </p>

 <p>